 In response to a plethora of litigation, many art experts and art authentication committees have altogether stopped giving opinions on works of art, citing the risk of litigation and its accompanying costs far too great to support the risk.
 But an expert opinion on the legitimacy of an artwork is crucial to the art business, and a boycott by experts and committees would amount to a bonified crisis in this lucrative business.
 If art experts and authentication committees refuse to give opinions on the validity of works, it’s extremely likely that forgeries will become even more prevalent in the industry.

 Recognizing that a lack of art authentication can have serious repercussions for the art market, New York’s legislators have taken some steps to ensure the protection of authenticators and committees.
-An addition to New York’s Art and Cultural Affairs Law proposed in March 2014 helps to protect authenticators from frivolous claims.
+In addition, New York’s Art and Cultural Affairs Law helps to protect authenticators from frivolous claims.
 A plaintiff suing an authenticator would need to specify the facts supporting each part of each claim and prove the claim by clear and convincing evidence, while the authenticator could recover legal fees if successful in defending the claim.
 While the adoption of this bill would certainly add a layer of protection for art experts in verifying works, it would also make it much more difficult for buyers to seek recourse should they be sold an art forgery.
 That creates a troubling risk for collectors, which could have its own serious effects on sales of artworks.